Jean-Pierre Demailly: Kobayashi hyperbolicity

 Demailly used the technique of jet differentials introduced by Green and Phillip Griffiths to prove Kobayashi hyperbolicity for various projective varieties.
 For example, Demailly and El Goul showed that a very general complex surface $X$ of degree at least 21 in projective space $\mathbb{CP}^3$ is hyperbolic; equivalently, every holomorphic map $\Complex \to X$ is constant.
 For any variety $X$ of general type, Demailly showed that every holomorphic map $\Complex \to X$ satisfies some (in fact, many) algebraic differential equations.

 Awards and honors

 Demailly received the CNRS Bronze Medal in 1981, the Prix Mergier-Bourdeix from the French Academy of Sciences in 1994, the Humboldt Prize in 1996, the Simion Stoilow Prize from the Romanian Academy of Sciences in 2006, the Stefan Bergman Prize from the American Mathematical Society in 2015, and the Heinz Hopf Prize from ETH in 2021.

 Demailly was elected a correspondent of the French Academy of Sciences in 1994 and then became a permanent member in 2007.
 He was an invited speaker at the International Congress of Mathematicians in 1994 and a plenary speaker in 2006.

+In 2025, the Société mathématique de France published a special issue of its gazette in his memory.